min-khanthee/kata-questions/README.md

 #### Task:

 Implement a Pangram check function.
-This is checks to see that an input string contains all of the letters of the English alphabet.
+This checks to see that an input string contains all of the letters of the English alphabet.

 For Example: